arctouch/web-tests-factory/README.md

 # Tests Factory

-This project aims to insert a new folder with a default test on existing projects that aren't using unit tests yet.
+The project Tests Factory aims to insert a new default unit test implementation.
+The result of the script execution will be a folder with a default test on the existing project, that will facilitate the creation of new tests.

 ## How to use this project
 1. Download the file `testsFactory.sh`